-At Nuance Cosmetic Surgery in Folsom, CA, we have a lot of people looking to correct lower back pain, remove excess abdominal skin and improve the overall appearance of their abdomen.
+At Nuance Cosmetic Surgery in Folsom, CA, we have a lot of people looking to correct lower back pain, remove excess abdominal skin, and improve the overall appearance of their abdomen.
 They are aware that a tummy tuck could dramatically improve their aesthetic and quality of life.
 But they also have several questions.
-Read on to discover everything you need to know about this procedure.
+Read on to discover everything you need to know about the Tummy Tuck procedure.

 Can I Lose Weight After a Tummy Tuck?

 You can absolutely lose weight after a tummy tuck.
 However, the amount of weight you will lose after this procedure, also known as abdominoplasty, depends on several factors.
 Some of these factors include how much excess skin you have, how much fat you need to be removed, the type of abdominoplasty you undergo, and how much weight you need to lose.

 Regarding weight loss after abdominoplasty, excess skin may be the most significant factor.
 If you have previously had a bariatric procedure, you can easily have 10 pounds of excess skin hanging from your abdomen.
 We have even seen clients lose 15 pounds of skin following abdominoplasty.

 If you are seeking abdominoplasty to restore your stomach after an injury, pregnancy, natural weight loss, or age, you probably will only lose two to five pounds of excess skin after this procedure.
 However, losing excess skin can make exercise easier.
 This can spur significant weight loss after the procedure.